|

 This is a simple recipe that is easy to customize.
 Here are some guidelines.

-How can I make these lemon garlic chicken highs dairy-free?
+How can I make these lemon garlic chicken thighs dairy-free?

 Can I use other parts of the chicken?

-Yes, just adjust amounts and baking time for size, and keep in mind that cuts like chicken breasts will be drier.
-Especially if they’re boneless and skinless.
-Keep in mind, large pieces of bone-in chicken will take longer to bake.
+Yes, adjust amounts and baking time for size, and remember that cuts like chicken breasts will be drier.
+Especially if they’re boneless and skinless, remember that large pieces of bone-in chicken will take longer to bake.

-My chicken skin is kinda rubber, what do I do?
+My chicken skin is kinda rubbery; what do I do?

-If you would like crispier chicken skin, remove the broccoli, or place the chicken in a clean baking pan, and put it under the broiler (about six inches away) for about 5 minutes.
-Watch it carefully though, as different broilers have different heat settings, and if could get dark very quickly.
+If you want crispier chicken skin, remove the broccoli or, place the chicken in a clean baking pan and put it under the broiler (about six inches away) for about 5 minutes.
+Watch it carefully, though, as different broilers have different heat settings and could get dark very quickly.

 What sides should I serve with lemon garlic chicken thighs?

-For the vegetable, I obviously prefer broccoli, however you can switch it out as you prefer (suggestions above in the ingredient substitutions)
+For the vegetable, I prefer broccoli, however, you can switch it out as you prefer (suggestions above in the ingredient substitutions)

 However, the rest of us probably want a starchy carb.
 I like steamed brown rice, oven fries, or other roasted potatoes.
 Sweet potato casserole is also good.
 You can also never go wrong with spinach mashed potatoes.